 The Australian Derby 2018 First Acceptances attracted 67 three-year-old stayers including the David Payne-trained VRC Derby champ from the spring Ace High who has been improving each run this time in including the promising fourth to Kementari in the Randwick Guineas (1600m).
 The Kiwis are still well-represented in the Australian Derby First Declarations with the likes of Murray Baker’s NZ Derby winner Vin De Dance and Age Of Fire – unplaced in the Randwick Guineas on debut down under – in the mix for the across the Tasman raiders.

 Like all of the Group 1 races run at Randwick Racecourse on Doncaster Mile Day, the Australian Derby nominations close in early February around two months before the race takes place and often attract over 100 early entries.

-The 2017 Australian Derby nominations close around Monday February 8, 2017 and will be published below as soon as released.
+The 2018 Australian Derby nominations close on Monday February 12, 2018 and will be published below as soon as released.

 Australian Derby History

 With names such as Phar Lap, Tulloch and Kingstown Town included in the list of race winners, it’s little wonder why this race is so highly regarded in the industry.
 First won by Kyogle in 1861, the event was titled the Randwick Derby Stakes.
 In 1865, it was changed to the Australian Derby Stakes and in 1994 it was given its current name.